sparkfun/SparkFun_RTK_Torch/docs/hardware_overview.md

 To turn off the RTK Torch, press and hold the power button for ~4 seconds.
 You will hear *three* short beeps and all LEDs will turn off indicating the device has powered down.

-The GNSS icon will blink once per second when a GNSS fix is achieved.
-It will become solid when RTK Fix is achieved.
+The GNSS icon has two LEDs: a yellow LED will blink once per second when a GNSS fix is achieved, and a green LED will illuminate solid when RTK Fix is achieved.

 The Bluetooth icon will blink once per second while waiting for a connection.
 It will become solid when a device (phone, laptop, tablet, etc) is connected.